codingfuns/xdja/README.md

 ### delete | d
 To delete a template, you could use this command:
 ```
-$ xdja delete
+$ funny delete

 ?
 Which template you want to delete? my-second-template
 ┌───────────────────┬────────────────┬────────┐
 │ Template Name     │ Owner/Name     │ Branch │
 ├───────────────────┼────────────────┼────────┤
-│ my-first-template │ wj/xdja │ new    │
+│ my-first-template │ wj/funny │ new    │
 └───────────────────┴────────────────┴────────┘
 ✔ Template has been deleted successfully
 ```

 # Template
-The most important part of xdja is `template`.
+The most important part of funny is `template`.
 All templates' infomation were list in the `templates.json`.
 A template means a project sample, which has a simple or complex file structure.

 You can create your own templates repository, and push your templates in different branches.
-All you need to do then is to add the templates into xdja's `templates.json`.
+All you need to do then is to add the templates into funny's `templates.json`.

 # License
 MIT.